Fresheyeball/fp-cheatsheet/Monad.md

 right monad identity **&forall; x. x >>= pure = x**

 **join : m (m a) -> m a** (the join instance for lists is **flatten** in lodash speak)

+-- Things that are Monads
+  - Lists
+  - Trees
+  - Arrows with the first __*__ type filled out (Monad properties are on the return type (codomain))
+  - IO
+  - Futures/Promises/Thunks
+  - Parsers
+  - State (or rather there is a Monadic form of State)
+  - Maybes
+  - Eithers with the first __*__ type filled out (Monad properties on the right hand side only)
+  - Other 'Errorable' types like Result (again only on the right hand side)
+  - Many more things can be (and are useful to) model as a Monad, choosing to define your model in such a way that it has all the Monadic properties.
+For example in the Snap server framework Handlers are Monads.